Aiscargeauh/BustabitScripts/README.md

 ### Growing Payout
 Here instead making the bet grow, we grow the payout.
 There is a minimum and maximum payout to input.
 If it goes until the maximum, the script is reversing the process to lower the damage.

+### AngryRabbitHole
+This is an idea.
+Not shure if could be worth it.